 My naturally gaited Tennessee walking horse Makana has a rather long back for her size, and she has been rather stiff.
 That’s one of the biggest reasons why I registered for another gaited horse clinic with Larry Whitesell and Jennifer Bauer.

-At last year’s gaited horse clinic, Larry and Jennifer showed me ways to unlock the tension in my horse’s poll that relaxes her body.
-They set me on a course to lead Makana into balance and relaxation.
+At last year’s gaited horse clinic, Larry and Jennifer showed me ways to unlock tension and set us on a course to balance and relaxation.

 The importance of saddle fit